 Pinning plugins in the update-center on the Operations Center

-Disadvantage: Plugin versions that are bundled with the client master are not updated.
+Disadvantage: Plugin versions that are bundled with the client controller are not updated.
 Due to dependencies between Jenkins core and plugin versions, this could cause instability or even prevent the instance from coming up (in the case of major version upgrades).
 Careful attention must be exercised during upgrades, to avoid such scenario.

 Not providing plugins for Jenkins Enterprise core plugins via the update-center

 Advantage: This avoids the plugin dependency issue address in item 1.
 Inherently, less plugin updates would represent greater degree of control over the environment

 Disadvantage: Does not provide bug fixes for the plugins.
 This could become a concern if any of the bug fixes represent blocker issues, or in the case where plugin updates related to a Jenkins Security Advisory are not updated.
 Generally speaking, this strategy may not be feasible unless you upgrade your environment (Jenkins controllers) on a semi-regular basis - such as quarterly with each major release, and also with each security-related releases.